 POWR, an affiliate of the Pennsylvania Environmental Council, administers the River of the Year program with funding from DCNR.
-Presented annually since 1983, this year’s designation was awarded to the Monongahela River in southwest Pennsylvania.
+Presented annually since 1983, this year’s 2015 designation was awarded to the Conewango Creek in northwest Pennsylvania.

 After a waterway is chosen for the annual honor, local groups implement a year-round slate of activities and events to celebrate the river, including a paddling trip, or sojourn.
 The organization nominating the winning river will receive a $10,000 leadership grant to help fund their River of the Year activities.

 POWR and DCNR also work with local organizations to create a free, commemorative poster celebrating the River of the Year.